 Like chives, onions and garlic, leeks belong to the Allium family and all are toxic at different levels to dogs.
 Some dog breeds–especially Japanese breeds–are especially susceptible.

-According to Vetwest Animal Hospitals, “Ingestion of macadamia nuts by dogs has been associated with a non-fatal syndrome, characterised by vomiting, ataxia or weakness, fever, muscle tremors and depression.
+According to Vetwest Animal Hospitals, “Ingestion of macadamia nuts by dogs has been associated with a non-fatal syndrome, characterized by vomiting, ataxia or weakness, fever, muscle tremors and depression.
 Dogs are the only species in which signs have been reported.”

 According to Banfield Pet Hospital®, “red blood cells can be damaged, resulting in the cells not being able to carry oxygen.
 Ingestion can also cause anemia (low red blood cell count) and, in severe cases, the anemia may lead to internal organ damage, organ failure or even death.”